MicrosoftDocs/dynamics-365-fraud-protection/content/loss-prevention-data-upload.md

 ## Connect to Dynamics 365 Commerce

-In addition to uploading local files, you can connect to Dynamics 365 Commerce if this is an option for you.
-Please note connecting to Dynamics 365 Commerce will automatically import and map all required data for Loss Prevention reports.
-For detail, see [Loss prevention integration with Dynamics 365 Commerce](https://go.microsoft.com/fwlink/?linkid=2131495).
+In addition to uploading local files, you can connect to Dynamics 365 Commerce if this is an option available to you.
+Note that connecting to Dynamics 365 Commerce will automatically import and map all required data for Loss Prevention reports.
+For more information, see [Loss prevention integration with Dynamics 365 Commerce](https://go.microsoft.com/fwlink/?linkid=2131495).